My vision for Digital Nomad Empire breaks down into three simple, interconnected parts:

 It’s not about sitting on a beach and working four hours a week.
 It’s about dignity.
 It’s about not having to eat shit doing something you hate, taking orders from morons all life long.

 That’s part one.
 The personal level.

 There’s a bigger picture here though.
 Put another way: debt and shitty jobs trap the potential of people who could otherwise be changing the world.
-I want to help people out of that rat race not only for the sake of personal freedom, but so they’re free to have a bigger impact.
+I want to help people out of that rat race not only for the sake of personal freedom but so they’re free to have a bigger impact.

 With great freedom comes great responsibility, and it concerns me that “lifestyle design” has become such an overwhelmingly narcissistic subculture.
 What early on seemed as if it had some potential to shake up the status quo seems to have fizzled.
-People are content to travel to every country in the world (even for a 5 minute visit, just to put it on Instagram), talk up the life and sell the dream to others.
+People are content to travel to every country in the world (even for a 5-minute visit, just to put it on Instagram), talk up life and sell the dream to others.

-It seems like a waste, because the global nomad community could become a real force for change if it’s taken in the right direction.
+It seems like a waste because the global nomad community could become a real force for change if it’s taken in the right direction.
 A combination of conscious travel – a desire to make a real positive impact in each place you visit, not just be a bystander – and the democratization of access to entrepreneurship training throughout the developing world, to level the playing field and ensure aspiring nomads and solopreneurs in India, Bangladesh, the Philippines, Serbia, Bulgaria and elsewhere aren’t relegated to the status of cheap skilled labourers.
 Your freedom should not be bought at the cost of someone else’s.

-My vision is for a global network of freelances, entrepreneurs and remote workers, interconnected, working together to not only enjoy the sights and sounds of this big crazy world but also to make it a better place in real, measurable ways.
+My vision is for a global network of freelancers, entrepreneurs and remote workers, interconnected, working together to not only enjoy the sights and sounds of this big crazy world but also to make it a better place in real, measurable ways.
 Conscious, awake, free, and fully engaged.